canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 The cloud controller manager uses the node name to correctly associate the node with an EC2 instance.
 In {{product}}, the node name is derived from the hostname of the machine.
-Therefore, before bootstrapping the cluster, we must first set an appropriate host name.
+Therefore, before bootstrapping the cluster, you must first set an appropriate host name.

 ```bash